victorzhu1/usman-poc/README.md

 ## Overview

-You are given an Excel workbook with multiple worksheets and tables/charts.
-3 charts will be **linked** into a PowerPoint presentation.
+You are given **2 Excel workbooks** with multiple worksheets and tables/charts.
+3 charts will be **linked** into a PowerPoint presentation from various sheets/workbooks.
 Your task is to:
-1. Make a button that triggers the serialization of the currently selected chart.
+1. Make a button that triggers the serialization of the **currently selected chart**.
 2. Find the underlying data range of **that specific chart** in the linked Excel sheet.
 3. **Serialize that data** in an LLM-friendly way using the Excel add-in.
 4. Send the serialization to an external API of your choice.